DataCorrupted/peter-site/content/post/homeward.md

 **"Home is where heart is."**, Lincoln replied, short but powerful.

+That is the most beautiful words you can ever say to a girl.
-Then I started to examine where my heart is.
+So I started to examine where my heart is.
-If I cannot find a city to place it, will someone qualified enough to take that job?
+If I cannot find a city to place it, will someone qualified enough to do the job?
 My heart was broken by a girl in my first winter in Shanghai.
 I have to admit that I was an asshole and I did her wrong.
 Yet I was young and naive and still got hurt.
 So I spent the next year or two fixing my life.
 And while doing that I may broke someone else's hearts too.

-Once at time, almost simultaneously, I liked a girl and someone else had crush on me.
+Once upon a time, almost simultaneously, I liked a girl and someone else had crush on me.
 And out of all odds, both of them are students in ShanghaiTech.
 I was too afraid to choose, too afraid to lose.
 What if I am still that asshole?
 Sure it didn't ended well.
-And for what I know, my reputation was just as bad among their friends.
+And for what I know, my reputation was ruined.
-So it official that I am an asshole now. :)
+So it's official that I am an asshole now. :)
 (At least no more worries about that anymore)

 Maybe that's part of everyone's life.
-Like I once said, you cannot get what you want and only possess what you don't care.
+Like I once said,
-**And most relationships turn into a set of compromise.**
+**you cannot get what you want and only possess what you don't care and most relationships turn into a set of compromise.**
 This was inspired by the _reacher theory_ in _How I Met Your Mother_.
-There is always a reacher and a settler, isn't it?
+There is always a reacher and a settler in any relationship, isn't it?

-Time flies into 2018 and I am finally ready to start over again.
+Time flies into the late 2017 and I am finally ready to start over again.
 I met her in the lift.
 It always embarrassing for two acquaintance got left along in the lift.
 You have no idea what topic to talk.